End of the School Year Memory Book

 The last few things you say and do at the end of this year may become foremost in your students’ minds.
 Leave them with a positive lasting impression.
 Take a deep breath and think about your actions and words for that last day.

-Here’s a quick video to see all the pages from your book!
+Here’s a quick video to see all of the pages included in your memory book:

 Just choose the pages you want your students to complete or send them the whole pack and let parents and students choose!

 Need a Memory Book for 3rd grade?
 My friend Nicole from The Craft of Teaching has a print AND a digital option for a memory book: